ilyas9461/vanilla-js-hyf-site-with-server/README.md

 ### A Quick Test-Drive

 Copy all of the files in your local.
 Open the VS Code and run with the Live Server extension.
-This is better.
-OR
+# OR
 1. Install Node.js
 2. Navigate to the project folder and run the following from a terminal:
    - `npm i` (to create a Node.js project)